 The Yarmouth School Department receives Title 1 funds.
 Under the Act, parents of children attending the Yarmouth School Department may request the professional qualifications of their child's teachers.
 Parents may request information related to state certification, highly qualified status, emergency certification, and degrees as well as information about the qualifications of paraprofessionals.
 This information is available by contacting Laurie Brigham by telephone at 846-5586, or by email, email@example.com

-Bell rings for all students to enter the building
+Bell rings for students to go to their lockers/advisor groups.

-7th and 8th Band and Chorus/Guided Study [Grades 5 and 6 in Core Academics]
+7th and 8th Band, Chorus, or Guided Study [Grade 6 in Core Academics]